 Obtaining Mount Command Samples

-You can use the Console to get mount command samples that include all the information for a specific mount target and file system.
+Mount command samples that include mount information for a specific mount target and file system are available in the Console.
 Samples are available for the following operating system images:

 - Oracle Linux